zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-insert-and-update.md

 ## Update

-Updating an existing entity is similar to inserting.
+[Updating in Dapper](/execute#example-execute-update) an existing entity is similar to inserting.
 All we need is a SQL statement containing an `UPDATE` statement that sets the appropriate columns.
 We also want to make sure we include a `WHERE` clause limiting the update only to the row with the specified `Id`.

 To update data in the database, the `CustomerController` contains two `Edit` action methods.